elemprod/lptask/README.md

 The scheduler offers the following features:

 * The scheduler's design has been optimized for low power embedded applications.
-Every design decision was made with the goal of performing the required work and putting the the processors back to sleep as efficiently as possible.
+Every architecture decision was made with the goal of performing the required work and putting the the processors back to sleep as efficiently as possible.
 * The platform-specific port function make is easy for developers to take advantage of the sleep, timer and other power reduction mechanisms provided by a particular processor.
 * The core scheduler module only requires ~1100 bytes of ROM making it well suited for embedded platforms.
-* All scheduler and task memory is statically allocated providing a fixed compile time memory footprint.
+* Tasks are statically allocated providing a fixed compile time memory footprint.
 * Each scheduler task only requires 20 bytes of RAM on a typical 32-bit processor.
 * The scheduler is simple to learn and easy to use.
 Configuring and starting a new task only requires a few lines of code.
-* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improves the system responsiveness and the stability of embedded applications.
+* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improves the system responsiveness and the stability of an embedded application.
 Work from interrupt handlers can easily be moved into the main context with minimal overhead.

 ## Comparison to a Preemptive OS / RTOS

-The cooperative scheduler does not provide all of the same features which a preemptive OS typically does.
+The cooperative scheduler does not provide all of the same features which a preemptive OS (RTOS) typically does.
 The major differences include:

 * A task's handler executes until completion, once the task interval expires, in a non-preemptive manner.
 A task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
 * It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple tasks which are active at the same time.
 This jitter is nearly always acceptable for UI related tasks such as blinking an LED, debouncing a switch or timing the length of music note.
-* Tasks which require finer grain control or more deterministic behavior need be implemented with a dedicated  hardware timer.
+* Tasks which require finer grain control or more deterministic behavior may need be implemented with a dedicated  hardware timer.
 For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.

 ## Use Cases